MATH 2004 Discrete Structures and Complexity

 Coordinator Volker Gebhardt Opens in new window

 Description The fact that computers work at all in the way they do is due to the formal mathematical structure that is used in their design.
 The same holds for establishing important matters such as the reliability of our computer networks.
-This unit presents, in their computing context, a range of mathematical concepts that are essential for understanding a number of topics concerning computers: the ways they work, they ways they interact, and the ways we interact with them.
+This subject presents, in their computing context, a range of mathematical concepts that are essential for understanding a number of topics concerning computers: the ways they work, they ways they interact, and the ways we interact with them.

 School Computer, Data & Math Sciences

 Check your HECS Band contribution amount via the Fees page.

 Restrictions Students must be enrolled in 3639 Bachelor of Information and Communications Technology or the following double degrees 3654, 3655, 3656, 3657, 3661

 Basic programming such as that in 300580 - Programming Fundamentals.

 - Appreciate some of the roles that mathematics plays in computing;

 - Recognise a function, decide whether a given function is one-to-one or onto, and perform elementary manipulations with functions;